Azad62000/book-recommendation-app/README.md

-# Hybrid Book Recommender System
+# Hybrid Book Recommender System App

 A simple hybrid book recommendation app with a FastAPI backend and a static HTML/CSS/JS frontend.
 It supports viewing popular books, searching, and generating recommendations by book title.
 Basic auth (signup/login) is included.